JustDolanIt/anssh/README.md

 3. Ensure you have proper inventory files pointed out by above configuration
 4. Add `anssh` from main repository's to your `PATH` variable

+### Autocompletion

+In order to enable autocompletion, you need to setup your shell to support it.
+For bash, you may run `anssh complete` to get required string.
+For other shells refer to the [Click official docs](https://click.palletsprojects.com/en/8.1.x/shell-completion/).

 ## Usage

 ```bash